 Here’s how median annual costs compare for other senior care options, based on the 2021 Genworth survey:

-Those costs also vary by state.
-The most expensive states for assisted living facilities are the District of Columbia, Alaska and New Jersey.
-The least expensive are Missouri, Arkansas and Georgia.
-Seniors pay the most for home health aides in Hawaii, Minnesota and Washington, while the hourly cost for those services is lowest in Louisiana, Alabama and Mississippi.
+Those costs can also vary by state.
+The most expensive assisted living facilities are located in the District of Columbia, Rhode Island, Massachusetts and New Jersey.
+The least expensive are in Missouri, South Dakota and Mississippi.